oktadev/okta-dac-docs/docs/guide/api-design.md

 ***If you are a Group Admin and obtain an access_token from Okta with the above scopes, you can use it on the [users](https://developer.okta.com/docs/reference/api/users/) and [groups](https://developer.okta.com/docs/reference/api/groups/) APIs.
 Most importantly, the API responses are automatically filtered according to your Group Admin privileges.*** For example, calling __`GET`__`/users` will return only users in the groups you manage; Calling __`GET`__`/groups` will only return groups you manage, etc.

-In order to get an access_token with these scopes, we rely on the okta session.
+In order to get an access_token with these scopes, we rely on the Okta session.

 ### Okta session
 Okta uses a cookie-based authentication mechanism to maintain a user's authentication [session](https://developer.okta.com/docs/reference/api/sessions/) across web requests.